Skip to the content

 What is national insurance tax?

-National Insurance (NI) in the UK is a social security contribution system in addition to income tax.
+National Insurance (NI) tax in the UK is a social security contribution system in addition to income tax.
 Payments are automatically deducted from employees' earnings, with rates varying based on income:

 Weekly earnings NI contribution (2024/25)